daneski13/Junco/README.md

 Being my first venture into keyboard design...
 Junco unfortunately suffers from a few "quirks" at the moment that may or may not bother you:

-- The switches, and by extension RGB LEDs are "upside down" which was a mistake in the PCB design.
-  - Typically the LED is directly under the legend of the keycap, on the upper-half of the switch.
-On the Junco, the LEDs are on the lower-half of the switch.
-For those using keycaps with transparent legends this will result in less vibrant legends.
-  - May be fixed in a future revision.
 - The case files currently provided in this repo assume PCB mounted switches and uses a 3mm switch plate that is flush with the PCB.
 This presents some problems that a more proper suspended switch plate would not have:
   - Mounting the Pico on the backside with headers causes a bit of the header to be exposed on the front side of the PCB, so the switch plate provided in this repo will not sit flush with the PCB.
   - The TRRS jack is also soldered on the backside, causing another uneven surface for the switch plate.